▸ docs / agent cards

 Commons registry

 Stable, MIT-backed semantics with Apache-2.0 Agent Cards.
-Each card binds a Commons verb like summarize or analyze to a concrete ENS identity and x402 entrypoints.
+Each card binds a Commons verb like summarize or analyze to a concrete ENS identity and the shared HTTP execute entrypoint.

-These agents implement the first Commercial verbs for economic flows: authorization, checkout, purchase, shipping, and verification.
-Cards align with x402-style payment flows and can be indexed by ERC-8004 registries.
+These agents implement the first Commercial verbs for economic flows: authorization, checkout, purchase, and shipping.
+Cards align with payment-aware routing and can be indexed by ERC-8004 registries.

 Commercial registry